List of Pyrography Tools, Pyrography Equipment & Wood Burning Pen Tips 2021

 The craft requires relatively few tools that can be purchased separately, or in affordable kits.
 Below are explanations of each tool and their uses in the art of pyrography, as well as advice for where to purchase each item.

 List of Essential Pyrography Tools For Beginners

 Most pyrography artists design on wood, but leather is also a common medium.
 Light toned hardwoods with a fine grain are best for pyrography.
 Basswood, beech, birch, and some types of pine are frequently used and offer the best, smooth work surface.

 Planks and slices of wood are sold in rough or finished styles and can be purchased at most craft stores or online from art suppliers.

-- Each piece is unique and may have minor defects such as knots, flecking, blue stains or tapered...
+- Each unique piece may feature natural occurrences such as knots, flecking, blue stain, or a slightly...

 2) Woodburning Pen